-You might be entitled to compensations on things like the waste collection charge or your tax bill.
-Check the Nibud website to find out if your eligible for any sort of compensation.
+You might be entitled to compensations on things like your waste collection charge or your tax bill.
+Check the Nibud website to find out if you are eligible for any sort of compensation.

-11. Use product comparison website before buying anything
+12. Use product comparison websites before buying anything

 You’re walking around a household appliances store and spot a deal that seems too good to be true.
 And even better, the offer is only on today!
 You’ve got to snag that bargain of course.
 But stop, and think first.
 We’re not trying to patronise you, but make sure to check the prices online before buying something on an impulse.